MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/connections/azure-devops.md

 ## Step 4 - Display work items

-So far, the app shows a list of all queries, and then the list of work items for the selected query.
-Now we'll add an edit form which we'll use to simply display data.
+The app shows a list of all queries, and the list of work items for the selected query.
+Now we can add an edit form that we'll use to simply display data.

-1. Arrange the two galleries on screen to make room for the edit form that we'll add by moving both galleries to the left of the screen.
+1. Arrange the two galleries on screen to make room for the edit form that we add by moving both galleries to the left of the screen.

 1. Add **Edit form** to the screen, and move it to the right side of the galleries.